honestbee/honestbee.github.io/_posts/2016-02-07-building-web-app-using-google-sheet.md

   var queryString = e.queryString;
 }
 ```
 You also get the query string passed in the URL.
 Do note that the queryString you get is a string.
-You will need to parse it in order to retreive the `key=value` pairs.
+You will need to parse it in order to retrieve the `key=value` pairs.

 ## HTML file